 The National Society Daughters of the American Revolution (NSDAR) is a non-profit, non-political, volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.
 Membership is a unique opportunity to establish one's lineage and heritage as a descendent of one (or more) who furthered the American cause in the American War of Independence.
 American citizenship is not a requirement for membership.
-We are an American Registered Charity and donations to the chapter are American tax-deductible.
-In 1992, St. James Chapter NSDAR was invited to join under the umbrella of the (British) National Council for Voluntary Service and remains an active participant.

 Big Ben, Westminster